Olive Ridley Turtle

 EX

-All stages of a marine turtle’s life are affected by environmental conditions such as temperature—even the sex of offspring.
+All stages of a sea turtle’s life are affected by environmental conditions such as temperature—even the sex of offspring.
 The warmer the nest beach conditions, the more female hatchlings that emerge from the eggs.
 Unusually warm temperatures caused by climate change could be disrupting normal sex ratios, resulting in fewer male baby turtles.
 Warmer sea surface temperatures can also lead to the loss of important foraging grounds for marine turtles, while increasingly severe storms and sea level rise can destroy critical nesting beaches and damage nests.

 What WWF Is Doing